 My intention during in-person workshops is to be outdoors as much as possible, both because an important focus of my work is connection with nature, and to reduce the airborne risk of COVID transmission.

-The Bend of Ivy retreat center has beautiful outdoor spaces as well as a covered deck and tent that we can use it rains.
-Food will be set up in the dining room, which is spacious with ceiling fans and windows.
+Any retreat center that hosts one of my retreats will have plenty of outdoor space as well as well-ventilated options that we can use if it rains (although that’s unlikely in New Mexico in September).
+Food will be set up in the dining room, which is spacious and has windows.
 You are also welcome to take your meals outdoors.

-In the case of extreme weather, we can use the central meeting space at the Bend of Ivy Lodge, which has air filters.
-All bedrooms have ceiling fans and windows.
+In the case of extreme weather, we can use the central meeting space at the UnU Center, which has doors and windows that can be opened for ventilation.

 Preparing to Come Together

 A well-fitting N95 mask filters out the small particles of COVID variants like Omicron, and is much more effective protection that a cloth or surgical mask.
 Wearing a mask prior to the retreat and during travel means that we don’t have to wear them during the retreat.

 I request that you practice the following to lessen the chance that any of us will bring COVID to the workshop: